-(2) Notify the Member in writing of its decision of its decision within 24 hours of its vote.
+(2) Notify the Member in writing of its decision within 24 hours of its vote.
 The Member will receive a minimum of two (2) weeks before the General Meeting at which a Membership vote will occur to prepare.

-(3) At the General Membership meeting at which suspension of a Member takes place, the accused Member shall receive equal time as his accusers.
-The accused member may appoint a representative and have supporters speak on his behalf.
+(3) At the General Membership meeting at which suspension of a Member takes place, the accused Member shall receive equal time as his or her accusers.
+The accused Member may appoint a representative and have supporters speak on his or her behalf.

 (4) A three-fourths majority of Members at a General Membership Meeting may then elect to suspend the accused Member for up to three (3) months, during which time the suspended Member may not participate in Party meetings or functions.